miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Eris has Potions 3, Witchery 3, Occultism 3, Waterworking 3, Familiarity 5 (*_black unicorn_*), _Shroud, Gold Card_
 - Quote: _*“All I can say is that any agent from ANY faction that gets too close is never seen again, leave it be for now.” - An ORC Agent.*_

 Eris grew up isolated yet in the spotlight, attending only the best schools her entire life never even looking upon culture that was less than upper middle class.
 This isn’t for lack of intent on her part, but her mysterious father she hasn’t even met sets her life up for her from a distance.
-Anywhere she goes, unseeable guardians shield her every movement equivalent to 6 undetectable Solarchs that operate subtly.
+Anywhere she goes, invisible guardians shield her every movement equivalent to 6 undetectable Solarchs that operate subtly.

 ## Companion: The Caretaker